A briefing for the Chief Learning Officer

 - The formal aegis of Shoolini University, so the platform can serve Shoolini CSE students officially.

-- A pilot with one CSE cohort for one semester — thirty days, one shipped product per student.
+- A pilot with one CSE cohort for one semester: a 30-Day Challenge, one shipped product per student.

 - Coverage of the only out-of-pocket cost: the modest cloud server bill.
 Nothing else is asked for.